Home Compare MNG.L vs SSB

 M&G vs SouthState Bank: Which Stock Looks Stronger in 2026?

-SouthState Bank holds the cleaner structural position, with valuation as the main driver and profitability adding further support.
+SouthState Bank holds the cleaner structural position, with the lead spread across growth and valuation.
+M&G does not offset that deficit through any equally strong structural edge elsewhere.
 In the market, M&G carries the stronger setup — intact trend against SouthState Bank's broken trend.
 That leaves a split case: the structural lead stays with SouthState Bank, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (MNG.L: STOXX 600, SSB: Russell 1000).

-This is not just a one-metric split: both valuation and profitability materially support the lead.
-SouthState Bank Corporation leads by 13 points on the overall comparison score.
+This is not just a one-metric split: both growth and valuation materially support the lead.
+The overall score gap is 18 points in favour of SouthState Bank Corporation.

 Trajectory Similarity